End User

 intake.interface.gui.GUI([cats])

-Top level GUI panel that contains controls and all visible sub-panels
+Top level GUI panel

 intake.open_catalog(uri=None, **kwargs)